alcarney/blog/content/blog/learning-vulkan-p1.md

 <!--more-->

-> This is part of my "Learning Vulkan" series why I try to figure how to use
+> This is part of my "Learning Vulkan" series where I try to figure how to use
 > Vulkan to explore various concepts in graphics programming.
 As mentioned in
 > the [Overview]({{< relref "learning-vulkan-p0.md" >}}) I don't necessarily
 > know what I'm doing!

 ## Setup

-Unlike Python which has tools like `pip` and `venv` which are used to manage dependencies and create isolated envrionments, C projects (as far as I know) require the environment of your development machine to be "just right".
+Unlike Python which has tools like `pip` and `venv` to manage dependencies and development environments, C projects (as far as I know) require the environment of your development machine to be "just right".
 This means details such as the host operating system and its libraries are more important than normal.

-Since this series is a learning excercise, being able to compile and run code across multiple systems is not a huge concern of mine right now.
+Since this series is a learning exercise, being able to compile and run code across multiple systems is not a huge concern of mine right now.
 But here is a rough overview of what is required to build this project...